 In Part 2, we’ll be covering more “hands on” trucking stuff.
 If you haven’t read Part 1 yet, you might want to jump back and do that.
 But for now, let’s carry on with my advice for new truckers.

-*The podcast version below covers Part 1 and Part 2*
+The podcast version (at the top) covers both Part 1 and Part 2.